 What is kesar peda?

-In this peda I used original kesar strands but you can use saffron flavour and food-graded saffron colour instead.
-Try to use full cream milk or mix a small portion of milk powder or condensed milk with milk to get a good amount of khoya or mawa.
-This mawa is so soft and creamy that helps you to make the best peda which easily melts in your mouth.
+For making this kesar peda, I used original saffron strands; however, you can use saffron essence and food-grade saffron colour instead.
+Try to use full-cream milk or just mix a small portion of milk powder or condensed milk with the milk to get a good amount of soft khoya or mawa.
+Only soft and creamy khoya helps to make super tasty and best kesar peda, also easily melts in your mouth.

-I often prepare this peda at home and sometimes brought from my favourite Kartik sweets (in Bangalore).
+I often prepare kesar peda at home; however, when not able to make sometimes I love to bring it from my favourite Kartik sweets (in Bangalore) to satisfy my cravings.

-So now you have two options.
-Either you can make this sweet at home by following my steps or order it online.
-Do anything to cheer this festive mood.
-But if you try my recipe and that makes you happy then please let me know your valuable feedback in the comment section below.
+If you try my recipe and that makes you happy, then please let me know your valuable feedback in the comment section below.

-Want to check some other Indian Sweet recipes for Holi then click the link below –
+Want to check some more Indian Sweet recipes for Holi then click the link below –

 Doodh Peda or Milk Peda recipe